-In 2017, about 250 000 animals were used in Flanders for diverse scientific and educational purposes.
-However, the use of animals for scientific research is under pressure due to ethical, scientific and economic constraints.
-Furthermore, legislation related to animal testing has become more stringent over the last decades.
+Each year, more than 500 000 laboratory animals are used in Belgium for various scientific and educational purposes.
+However, the use of these animals is challenged due to ethical, economic and scientific concerns.
+Moreover, the legislation on the use of laboratory animals has become more stringent over the past years.

 Added scientific value :

 The RE-Place database will enable scientists from different disciplines (e.g. science, regulation, industry, ethical committees) and life science areas to increase the visibility of their expertise to the government, the scientific community and the public.
 It will help them to connect with peers and engage in new collaborations.

 The database can be used as a practical tool to address questions like: which types of NAMs do currently exist?
 Is the legislation up to date?
 What is a realistic vision towards the future?
 Who can I contact for more information?
 Which expertise is available in Belgium?

 In a later stage, the RE-Place database could be further extended to a broader platform, stimulating the development and use of new techniques, methods and strategies.
 It could also be used for training and education purposes.

 Added value for society:

 The RE-Place database is freely accessible.
 Consequently, not only scientists, but also the general public and other stakeholders are able to consult the database to learn more about the current status of alternative methods to animal testing.